Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 - Both — Posted to both locations.

-- Description fields are populated with the rendered HTML job description.
+- Description fields are populated with their rendered HTML job description — each description field gets the body generated from its own template.

 - Non-description fields are populated with the values extracted by the second AI pass.